tumaer/lagrangebench/README.md

 After you have run `git add <FILE>` and try to `git commit`, the pre-commit hook will fix the linting and formatting of `<FILE>` before you are allowed to commit.

-You should also run the unit tests locally before creating a PR.
+You should also run the tests locally before creating a PR.
 Do this simply by:

 ```bash
 # pytest is configured in pyproject.toml